-In this section we describe the coverage of the India KLEMS database in terms of industries and variables.
-In principle, the 39-year period from 1980-81 (1980) to 2019-20 (2019) is covered.
-At a disaggregated level, database is created for 27 industries.
-The industrial classification is constructed by building concordance between NIC 2008, NIC 2004, NIC 1998, NIC 1987 and NIC 1970 to generate continuous time series from 1980 to 2019.
-This classification is very close to the International Standard Industrial Classification (ISIC) revision 3.
-The 27 industries are aggregated to form six broad sectors, namely:
+In this section we describe the coverage of India KLEMS database in terms of industries and variables.
+The database is created for 27 industries.
+The industrial classification is constructed by building concordance between NIC 2008, NIC 2004, NIC 1998, NIC 1987 and NIC 1970 to generate a uniform definition of 'industries' since 1980-81.
+This classification is very close